rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/france.md

 **Quote 1:**
 - **ID:** EPE_001
-- **Text:** "Honestly the R12 is the bike I want to get, but I'm worried it won't be capable enough as a traditional adventure bike for long distances and the occasional sticky off-road situation."
+- **Text:** "Honestly the R 12 is the bike I want to get, but I'm worried it won't be capable enough as a traditional adventure bike for long distances and the occasional sticky off-road situation."
 - **Citation:** [40]
 - **Username:** super----trooper
 - **Platform:** Reddit